mgifford/drupal-security/src/attacks.rst

 business, compromising your public website might be just the first step in gaining control of a laptop or mobile device that has already been configured with full access to your network and local file system.

+If your server isn’t under your control it could be used to install Ransomware on your visitor’s computers, compromising their data and providing warning messages demanding money restore your computer or filesystem.

 .. _`national newspaper`: http://news.nationalpost.com/news/canada/csis-websites-show-signs-of-spam-style-pharma-hack
 .. _`diagnose and clean a pharma attack`: http://www.drupalgeeks.com/drupal-blog/how-diagnose-and-remove-pharma-hack-drupal-7